openSUSE/news-o-o/_posts/2010-06-17-a-strategy-for-the-opensuse-project-proposals-and-discussions.markdown

 ---
 author: Andreas Jaeger
+comments: true
 date: 2010-06-17 09:27:04+00:00
 layout: post
 link: https://news.opensuse.org/2010/06/17/a-strategy-for-the-opensuse-project-proposals-and-discussions/
+slug: a-strategy-for-the-opensuse-project-proposals-and-discussions
-title: "A Strategy for the openSUSE Project: Proposals and Discussions\
+title: 'A Strategy for the openSUSE Project: Proposals and Discussions'
-  "
+wordpress_id: 3493
 categories:
 - Project
 ---

-As announced [previously](https://news.opensuse.org/2010/06/01/opensuse-strategy-meeting-wrap-up/), the openSUSE Board and its Strategy Team have worked on three strategic proposals to define the direction of openSUSE's future, as a Project, Community and distribution.Â  Each strategy proposal includes the same community statement.Â  We will therefore discuss the community statement and the three strategies separately.
+As announced [previously](http://news.opensuse.org/2010/06/01/opensuse-strategy-meeting-wrap-up/), the openSUSE Board and its Strategy Team have worked on three strategic proposals to define the direction of openSUSE's future, as a Project, Community and distribution.Â  Each strategy proposal includes the same community statement.Â  We will therefore discuss the community statement and the three strategies separately.

 ### Focused Discussion